We’ve seen several definitions of Poisson processes.

 We will use R’s built-in optimiser to find the MLE.
 This does minimisation not maximisation.

-So we need a function to evaluate the negative log-likelihood for a given set of parameters
+So we need a function to evaluate the negative log-likelihood for a given set of parameters theta, point pattern x and observation interval A.

 [1] -933.4102